Bernard Tan (composer): Musical career

 As a composer, U.S. music publisher Neil Kjos has published a number of his choral works, and his Piano Concerto was premiered in January 2002 by the Singapore Symphony Orchestra (SSO).
 In 2006, the SSO performed the world premier of his new Violin Concerto with violinist Lynnette Seah as soloist.

 Other career

 Tan also sits on the boards of k1 eBiz, the Singapore Symphonia Company and CSA Holdings, and is Chairman of Keppel Credit Union.
 He is Chairman of the Singapore Arts Festival Steering Committee, the Singapore Youth Awards Science and Technology Advisory Committee and Cadi Scientific.
-He is President of the Institute of Physics Singapore and Vice-President of the Singapore National Academy of Science.

 He was also a former independent non-executive director of Keppel Corporation from 2003 to 2015.

 Awards and honours

 Tan has been awarded the Public Administration Medal (Silver), the Public Service Medal, the Public Service Star and the Public Service Star (Bar).